MadiZhakenov/SDP-ENDTERM/README.md

 ### Structural Patterns:

-- **Facade**: Simplifies interactions with the complex subsystems of recipe management and notifications, providing a unified interface for users.
 - **Composite**: Used for handling ingredients, allowing a mix of individual and composite ingredients in a recipe, making it easier to manage complex ingredient structures.
 - **Decorator**: Adds functionality to the `Recipe` class dynamically (e.g., adding spicy or vegan variations) without modifying the original class structure.